 Before joining SSMIC, David was a Research Coordinator for NORDIK Institute (Algoma University) and led several research projects on agricultural co-operatives and the social economy.
 David has an MBA in Community Economic Development from Cape Breton University and a B.A.
 (Hons) in Community Economic and Social Development from Algoma University.
 David also serves on the Advisory Council for Sustain Ontario, an alliance for healthy food and farming.

->

-> Mikala Parr is RAIN’s research technician intern.
-She works with RAIN’s research technician, Christine O’Reilly, to help complete projects, as well as working with Algoma farmers.
+Mikala Parr is RAIN’s research technician.
+She works on the on-farm projects in co-operation with Algoma farmers.
 Mikala has a Diploma in Agriculture from University of Guelph: Ridgetown Campus.
 She is working on starting her own beef farm on St. Joseph Island.
 With experience in dairy and beef she has a good knowledge of the practical side of farming.
 She is very passionate about agriculture and how it will impact the future.

->

-> Melissa Watson, Infrastructure Development Coordinator
+Melissa Watson, Infrastructure Development Coordinator

 RAIN’s Infrastructure Development Coordinator develops and implements tile drainage and land clearing projects.
 These have included over 90 growers to date, tile drainage contractor(s), government agencies and a team of staff to develop agricultural infrastructure in Algoma and surrounding districts.
 Melissa is always encouraging feedback and wants to know what the farm and food sector needs in terms of infrastructure to be able to improve.